Polish LGBT people leaving as post-vote mood grows hostile

 Activists protesting homophobia were also detained this week and questioned for hanging rainbow flags on statues in Warsaw, including one of Jesus.
 Prosecutors are investigating if they committed the crime of offending religious feelings and insulting monuments, which carries a possible prison sentence of up to three years.

 Grabarczyk, who recently published an ebook of coming-out stories titled “Mom, I’m Gay.
 Dad, I’m a Lesbian,” said he feels guilty about leaving others behind while he and his boyfriend live in Barcelona.
-He recalls feeling as a teenager when Poland joined joined the European Union like he was in a new world, where borders didn’t exist and it would be easy to meet people of different cultures, skin colors and sexual orientations.
+He recalls feeling as a teenager when Poland joined joined the European Union like he was in a new world, where borders didn’t exist and he could easily meet people of different cultures, skin colors and sexual orientations.

-“For us, it was a given to live in a world like that, and it’s all crumbling down now,” he said of the couple’s new “So it’s only natural to seek a place where we can return to that.”
+“For us, it was a given to live in a world like that, and it’s all crumbling down now,” he said.
+“So it’s only natural to seek a place where we can return to that.”